 It is aimed to provide interoperability with other national and international data repositories and accessibility and re-usability of research data from the very beginning.
 To fulfill this central premise, established and accessible standards are strongly recommended for data acquisition, -management and -provision.
 In this sense, the standard metadata concepts of INSPIRE and DataCite were used to set-up of the BonaRes Metadata Schema (see Task 2.3).

-Metadata schema and other used standards for the data life stages were presented (oral and posters) and discussed with experts in the fields of soil, agriculture, long-term field experiments and research data management during various national and international conferences i.e. the Annual Meeting of the German Soil Science Society Göttingen (Sep 2017), Linked Open Data in Agriculture Berlin (Sep 2017), BonaRes Conference Berlin (Feb 2018), RDA Plenary Meeting and IGAD pre-meeting Berlin (March 2018), General Assembly of the European Geoscience Union Vienna (Apr 2018), and The Future of Long-Term Experiments in Agricultural Science, Rothamsted Research (May 2018).
+Metadata schema and other used standards for the data life stages were presented (oral and posters) and discussed with experts in the fields of soil, agriculture, long-term field experiments and research data management during various national and international conferences i.e. the biannual Meeting of the German Soil Science Society Göttingen (Sep 2017), Linked Open Data in Agriculture Berlin (Sep 2017), BonaRes Conference Berlin (Feb 2018), RDA Plenary Meeting and IGAD pre-meeting Berlin (March 2018), General Assembly of the European Geoscience Union Vienna (Apr 2018), and The Future of Long-Term Experiments in Agricultural Science, Rothamsted Research (May 2018).